Trinity Lutheran College (Queensland): Facilities and grounds

-Major facilities include a 700-seat Chapel/auditorium, a 150-seat Cultural Precinct, a Multi-purpose Hall and Sports Centre, a 25 metre swimming pool, and a Design Technology and Trade Training Centre.
+Major facilities include a 700-seat Chapel/auditorium, a 150-seat Cultural Precinct, a Multi-purpose Hall and Sports Centre, a 25 metre swimming pool, Cricket Nets and a Design Technology and Trade Training Centre.

 School events

 Arts

 Chief of all the art and entertainment events held in Trinity, is the Twilight Concert.
 Twilight concert is held every term and a Battle of the Bands competition between the three competing houses is held each year in February.
 Trinity's productions are on a 4-year rotation of Musical Production, International Tour, Major Production (Large-scale play), and National Tour.
 There is also an annual Christmas service.

 Outdoor education

 Students participate in sports such as swimming, triathlon, water polo, cross country, and athletics carnivals.
 Annual camps, such as Musical Camp and Band Camp, are offered to most grades.

 Public events

 The annual College Fete is held on the first Saturday of August.